What we agree on

 What catholics believe

 Jesus gave Saint Peter the Keys to the Kingdom of Heaven, thus becoming the first Pope.
 Since Peter was the Pope, meaning, the Bishop of Rome, which was the capital of The Universe, he was the Bishop of the entire Church.
-When Peter died, a new pope was elected amongst other bishops.
-Catholics believe that the pope is infallible on very specific situations:
+When Peter died, a new pope was elected amongst other bishops, this is valid Apostolic Succession because all the Bishop had the hands imposed on them.

 - When speaking Ex Cathedra on faith or morals